xavierfingent/gateway-opencart-mastercard-module/README.md

 - Added Refund Option.
 - Added Partial Refund Option.

+Version v1.3.1
+- Implemented a notification feature to alert the opencart administrator whenever a new version is launched on GitHub.
+- Updated Mastercard API Version to 78.

 ## Installation
 1. Make a backup of your site before applying new mods etc.
 2. Go to Admin → Extensions → Installer and upload the downloaded .ocmod.zip file.